thrillstone/maas-docs-online/docs/group_howto/ght_event_mesh.rst

 .. image:: ../img/eventmesh11.jpg

 9. Enter the **Remote and Local Cluster Passwords** as noted in the previous steps.
 Select the switch to enable TLS.
 Add a common name equal to the hostname of your remote messaging service.
+You can find the hostname in the **Connect** tab of your service details.

 .. image:: ../img/eventmesh13.jpg